liquidcronos/liquidcronos.github.io/_portfolio/portfolio-4.md

 This is because due to timing constraints no sufficient experimental validation could be conducted (though the first experiments looked promising)

 For more information about the project visit [this repo](https://github.com/liquidcronos/optical-stabilisation/wiki)

+## What I learned
+This project was my first foray into working with actual hardware.
+As such it taught me many of the practical considerations often ignored in simulations.
+Examples include the necessity for vibration proofing sensors and possible computational performance drops if the motors of a system draw to much current.